Active Searches DSG Koya

 • Building capacity and providing resources for coordinating programs, local leaders and other partners.

-• Increasing and diversifying sustainable funding in order to extend organizational impact.
+• Increasing and diversifying sustainable funding through earned and contributed income in order to extend organizational impact.

 • Partnering effectively with the Board of Directors and staff to deepen engagement with stakeholders through programming, advocacy, thought leadership and networking opportunities.

-Key responsibilities of the Executive Director include the following:
+Key responsibilities of the CEO include the following:

 Strategy & Vision